deltaray-io/mesosim-docs/docs/job-definition-reference.md

 Each indicator definition has a

-- Type: defines which indicator to use.
+- <b>Type</b>: defines which indicator to use.
 See the complete list below
-- Instrument: defines the data source (optional: the underlying price is used when null)
+- <b>Instrument</b>: defines the data source (optional: the underlying price is used when null)
-- Param1, Param2, Param3: Parameters for the specified indicator.
-As different indicators have different parameters, many parameters should be filled as many are required by the specified indicator.
+- <b>Param1, Param2, Param3</b>: Parameters for the specified indicator. <br/>As different indicators have different parameters, many parameters should be filled as many are required by the specified indicator.

 Once the indicator is specified, it can be used as a normal variable throughout the simulation.

 Most indicators (such as EMA(10) above) yield one value as a result.
-Such indicators' value is accessible by simply using the user-defined name (e.g. ema10).Indicators, which produce multiple results (such as BBANDS, MAMA, MACD, STOCHRSI, etc) the indicator name will be taken as a prefix and the respective indicator value will be suffixed to a unique variable.
+Such indicators' value is accessible by simply using the user-defined name (e.g. ema10).

+Indicators, which produce multiple results (such as BBANDS, MAMA, MACD, STOCHRSI, etc) the indicator name will be taken as a prefix and the respective indicator value will be suffixed to a unique variable.

 For example, in case of BBANDS:

 ```json
  "Indicators": {